 Even in my own backyard, there can be slightly different growing conditions.
 I’ve had things freeze in one area of my garden, yet remain unscathed in another area.

-So while these gardening zones usually tell whether a plant will grow and survive, it doesn’t always mean it will actually flower and produce fruits or vegetables.
+So while knowing your gardening zones is important information to know, it doesn’t always tell the whole story.
+Usually, the USDA plant hardiness zones tell whether the right plant will grow and survive, but it doesn’t always mean the plant will actually flower or produce fruits or vegetables.

-Have you grown anything outside your growing zone?
-Did you experience success with the vegetable?
+Have you grown anything outside your garden zone?